 - Practice makes perfect

-There you have it, a beginners guide to meditation.
-Have fun meditating!
+There you have it, a beginner’s guide to meditation.
+Sit yourself down and have fun meditating!